pal-Alexandra/Advanced_Programming/Homework6/README.md

 Variant 2: Each player tries to avoid the creation of a triangle made solely of his color.
 The player who cannot avoid creating such a triangle, loses the game.

 In order to create a graphical user interface for the game, you may use either Swing or JavaFX.

-I used Swing.
+For the task below, I used Swing and I implemented the Variant 1 of the game.

 ## Tasks
   * :smile: Create the object oriented model of the game.
 Consider implementing a retained mode for drawing the game board;